LambdaTest/junit-selenium-sample/README.md

 This post will help you in getting started with configuring and running your JUnit automation testing scripts on LambdaTest cloud Selenium grid platform.

-## Prerequisite to perform JUnit automation testing
+## Prerequisite To Perform JUnit Automation Testing
 To run your test script using JUnit with Selenium, first you need to setup the environment.

 1)	Install JDK 1.6 or higher version